portworx/px-docs/scheduler/kubernetes/k8s-node-rejoin.md

 This guide describes a recommended workflow for a previously decommissioned node to rejoin the same cluster.

 1. Cleanup Portworx metadata on the node
-  * Portworx 1.3 and higher: `/opt/pwx/bin/pxctl sv node-wipe`
+  * Portworx 1.3 and higher: `/opt/pwx/bin/pxctl sv node-wipe --all`
   * Portworx 1.2: `rm -rf /etc/pwx`

 2. Restart Portworx pod on the node by cleaning up labels.